pythonasset/FMECA/METHODOLOGY_GUIDE.md

 ```
 ┌─────────────────────────────────────────────────────────────────┐
 │                     STAGE 1: PLANNING                           │
 │  • Create Project (Project No. + Description)                   │
 │  • Add Multiple Assets to Project                               │
 │  • Define Components per Asset                                  │
 │  • Document Operating Context per Asset                         │
 └────────────────────────┬────────────────────────────────────────┘
                          │
                          ▼
 ┌─────────────────────────────────────────────────────────────────┐
 │              STAGE 2: RCM ANALYSIS (FMECA)                      │
 │              [Select Asset from Project]                        │
 │                                                                 │
 │  Step 2: Functions        → What should it do?                  │
 │  Step 3: Functional      → How can it fail to do that?          │
-│          Failures                                               │
+│          Failures         [Filtered by selected function]       │
+│                          [Table-based view/update/delete]       │
 │  Step 4: Failure Modes   → What causes each failure?            │
+│                          [Component dropdown from asset]        │
+│                          [Table-based view/update/delete]       │
 │  Step 5: Failure Effects → What happens when it fails?          │
+│                          [Comprehensive table with scrolling]   │
+│                          [Table-based view/update/delete]       │
 │  Step 6: Consequences    → How significant is the failure?      │
+│                          [Risk assessment for safety]           │
+│                          [Table-based view/update/delete]       │
 │  Step 7: Task Selection  → How can we manage the failure?       │
 │                                                                 │
 │  [Repeat for each asset in project]                             │
 └────────────────────────┬────────────────────────────────────────┘
                          │
                          ▼